Work in Progress

 One thing I hear often is the word simple.
 "I'd like to something simple" says the client or "Let's do something simple" says the designer.
 Yes, fewer things can help bring more emphasis to an exceptional work of art.
 A plain cotton fabric can emphasize a form and be infinitely more suitable than a lavish silk.

 However, in interiors, as is the case with most design, the ones that are simple and successful are a result of a complex process of consideration and editing.
-The problem is that all too often, simple is a euphemism for lazy and unconsidered.
+The problem is that all too often, simple is a euphemism for unconsidered.

 Images: Cy Twombly, John Fowler, John Saladino